romsar/gonertia/README.md

 ```

 NOTES:
-If request was Inertia request - user will be redirected via Inertia.js.
-If not - user will be redirected via 302 status.
 If response is empty - user will be redirected to the previous url.

 #### Share template data ([learn more](https://inertiajs.com/responses#root-template-data))